Geometry, Computation, and Optimality in Stochastic Optimization: Preliminaries and Background

-In the regret case we may of course identify $x_i$ with individual functions $\f$, so this corresponds to the standard regret.
-In both of these definitions, we do not constrain the point estimates $\what{\theta}$ to lie in the constraint sets---in language of learning theory, improper predictions---but in our cases, this does not change regret by more than a constant factor.
+In each definition, the point estimates $\what{\optvar}$ may lie outside the constraint set $\optdomain$, making our lower bounds stronger results; in the language of learning theory~\cite{CesaBianchiLu06, ShalevShSrSr09}, we allow ``improper'' predictions, but compare to the best elements $\optvar \in \optdomain$.
+(In our cases, this does not change regret by more than a constant factor.)
 As online-to-batch conversions make clear~\cite{CesaBianchiCoGe04}, we always have $\minimaxs \le \minimaxr$; thus we typically provide lower bounds on $\minimaxs$ and upper bounds on $\minimaxr$.
+In many of the cases we consider, these quantities are essentially equivalent~\cite[e.g.][]{ShalevShSrSr09}, though in cases where we wish to provide explicit lower bounds on algorithms we typically use regret.